ycu2001/NYCU-Visual-Recognitionusing-Deep-Learning-2025-Spring/HW3/README.md

 ## How to install
 1. Download `cv_hw3_final.ipynb` and `utils.py`.
 2. Put them in the same directory as your dataset.
+3. Check the path name of the files, then run `cv_hw3_final.ipynb` in colab.

 ### Data structure
 ```bash
 your_project_directory/